“The way to gain power, is to save power.”

 The hands, like the rest of the body, should be set into position and held for the duration of the sitting.

-I employ the “cosmic mudra,” with the back of the left hand on the right palm and thumbs barely touching to form a small circle just below the navel.
+I employ the “cosmic mudra,” with the back of the left hand resting on the right palm and thumbs barely touching to form a small circle just below the navel.
 At first it feels awkward, but when it becomes familiar, it reflects the general level of relaxation in the entire body.

 Placing the hands on the knees is also fine.
 Sitting in the full lotus, the hands resting on the knees, arms straight to form a triangle, with palms facing up and the tips of the thumbs and forefingers lightly touching, is a classic yoga pose.